comstogm/IT2045CFinalProject/README.md

   - Clickable buttons to save/create accounts (Flow panel)
     - Button: Create - create account objects
     - Button: Show final balance - Should return each accounts final balance after computations have been done
+    - Button: Withdraw - Takes amount from the Withdraw text field and subtracts it from the account with the lowest interest
 - Center: Another jPanel
   - Inner north panel: jpanel
     - Fields to enter information into
       - Drop down field: Type of account
+      - Account number
       - Beginning balance
       - Interest rate
       - Number of periods
       - Maturity
         - should only appear if account type is CD
-  - Inner center panel: Description of accounts that will be created and current balance
+  - Inner center panel: Description of accounts that will be created and current balance as well as total interest over the periods

 ### Banker(Main Method/jOptionPane)